 Up The Forest

 Look closely at Kate’s homelife scenes and you’ll spot two nods to Nottingham Forest football team – a red scarf hanging on her son’s bedhead and a personalised ‘Josh’ NFFC mug.
-Not only is McClure’s nephew a Forest fan, but her fiancé Jonny Owen is now a director at the club.
+Despite McClure being a Notts County fan, her nephew (above) supports Forest fan and her fiancé Jonny Owen is a director at the club.

 Lee Banks?
 Not a nod!